Instantor Rewards: 5,000 plumber signups in 3 months with a tiered loyalty app

 Losing repeat residential customers to competitors because you have no structured maintenance plan or loyalty program to keep them on the books?

-RaftLabs builds custom plumbing business software.
-We ship job scheduling and dispatch systems, field technician mobile apps, work order management, customer history and CRM, quoting and invoicing tools, parts inventory management, GPS tracking, and loyalty and maintenance plan programs.
-We've shipped a plumbing loyalty app that's in production.
-Most projects deliver in 12 to 14 weeks at a fixed cost agreed before work starts.
+RaftLabs builds custom plumbing business software: job scheduling and dispatch, field technician mobile apps, work order management, customer history, quoting and invoicing, parts inventory, and loyalty and maintenance plan programs.
+We've shipped a plumbing loyalty app that reached 5,000 plumber signups in three months.
+Launch a v1 in 12 to 14 weeks at a fixed cost, then grow it.

 01 Diagnosis